olexandr7/opendata-urban-ee/docs/aiscenario.md

 # Technology

-Natural Language-based data vizualuzation solutions are already available on the market and are featured in latest generation of business intelligence tools like Tableau [(Ask Data)](https://www.tableau.com/products/new-features/ask-data) and MicroStrategy [(Natural Language Query)](https://community.microstrategy.com/s/article/Natural-Language-Query-in-A-Nutshell-MicroStrategy-11-0?language=en_US).
+Natural Language-based data storytelling solutions are already available on the market and are featured in latest generation of business intelligence tools like Tableau [(Ask Data)](https://www.tableau.com/products/new-features/ask-data) and MicroStrategy [(Natural Language Query)](https://community.microstrategy.com/s/article/Natural-Language-Query-in-A-Nutshell-MicroStrategy-11-0?language=en_US).
 Overall idea is that user types in the desired question and the underlying AI-based engine provides an answer in form of suitable vizualzation or story in plain words.
+There also several standalone providers of embedded natural language processing, with most prominent according to Forrester Research being [Automated Insights](https://automatedinsights.com/natural-language-generation/) and [Narrative Science](https://narrativescience.com/).